Invertebrates

 Due to the great species diversity, the high level of local and regional endemism, as well as the strong vulnerability to anthropogenic interference, the protection of cave invertebrate fauna in the reserve and the park is generally extremely important.

-Vratsa Balkan Nature Park is one of the important regions for butterflies in Bulgaria.
+Vrachanski Balkan Nature Park is one of the important regions for butterflies in Bulgaria.